EX-XDRiVER/Chart-Documentation/xdrv.md

 // - Fake notes look identical and cannot be hit, and do not punish the player.
 // #EVENT
 // - Sends an event to the current stage.
-// - Each stage has its own set of events which can control elements, like background lighting.
+// - Each stage has its own set of events which can control different stage elements, like background lighting.
 // - For example, #EVENT=MyEventName,1.0,1,Variable3
 ```